garywiz/docker-keybox/README.md

 ## Quick Start

-You can get started quickly using the image hosted on Docker Hub.
+You can get started quickly using the automated-build image hosted on Docker Hub.
 For example, to quickly create a running self-contained KeyBox server daemon:

     $ docker pull garywiz/docker-keybox
     $ docker run -d -p 8443:8443 garywiz/docker-keybox